Patt126/Parallel_Ising/README.md

 -Option 3: Plot Specific Heat
 -Option 4: Evaluate Critical Temperature
 -Option 0: Exit
--Choose an option by entering the corresponding number.
+Choose an option by entering the corresponding number.
 The program will execute the selected operation.